-The UCCS College of Business offers non-degree executive education and training seminars through its Office of Professional & Executive Development (OPED).
+The UCCS College of Business Executive Education program offers non-degree professional development and training seminars.
 These programs offer professionals and alumni the opportunity to learn broad business concepts and skills in a relatively short timeframe.
 Programs are facilitated by UCCS professors, giving participants the opportunity to learn current business theory, research, and application within an interactive learning environment.
 Most of the programs require participants to immediately apply their new knowledge and skills within real-time capstone projects.
 Drawing on evidence-based strategies and faculty expertise, executive education programs provide unparalleled opportunities for growth and transformation.

 The College’s executive education programs are offered through two different channels: Open Enrollment (for individuals) and Custom (for organizations).
 Open enrollment programs are available for individuals to enhance their career path by gaining business skills and strategies with cross-industry participants.
 Custom Programs provide organizations the option of private, in-house, customized training for selected groups of employees.
 Custom Programs are collaboratively designed with an organization to meet specific business priorities and goals.